We're the UK's leading bowel cancer charity

 A particular type of bacterium which is found in the bowel is known to increase bowel cancer risk and is present at higher levels in cancerous tissues.
 Professor Juge’s team previously showed that it interacts with a protein on immune cells.
 Although the bacterium and the protein are in the bowel, there are markers of their presence in the blood and these markers are raised in people with bowel cancer.

-This study will test how well these blood markers identify bowel cancer, using donated blood samples from people having a colonoscopy after an abnormal FIT result.
+This study tested how well these blood markers identify bowel cancer, using donated blood samples from people having a colonoscopy after an abnormal FIT result.

 What difference will this project make?

-Improving the accuracy of FIT by combining it with a simple blood test will benefit both patients and clinicians, by reducing the number of incorrect FIT results that lead down the wrong pathway.
+Improving the accuracy of FIT by combining it with a simple blood test would benefit both patients and clinicians, by reducing the number of incorrect FIT results that lead down the wrong pathway.
 A false negative FIT result can give faulty reassurance and delay diagnosis of bowel cancer with potential impact on the chances of cure, while a false positive result can cause anxiety and mean patients undergo an unnecessary procedure, putting extra burden on colonoscopy services.
-In the longer term this research has potential to help improve our national bowel cancer screening programme.

 A headshot of Professor Nathalie Juge smiling